Gabriel-Acevedo/tfm-aws/documentation/API/dataModel.md

-## UML diagram that describes the entities that make up the application
+## UML diagram that describes the entities that make up the AWS Application

-The relationship between each entity in this application is shown below:
+The relationship between each entity in this application is as shown below:

 ![AWS UML Data model](../images/model/datamodel.png)